anjasamar/ChePanel/README.md

  Powerful Linux multi-platform hosting control panel designed to simplify the process of managing web hosting servers.
 </p>

-## About CHE PANEL
+## About CHEPANEL

-CHE PANEL is a powerful Ubuntu hosting control panel designed to simplify the process of managing web hosting servers.
+CHEPANEL is a powerful Ubuntu hosting control panel designed to simplify the process of managing web hosting servers.
 Whether you're a seasoned sysadmin or just starting out, CHE PANEL provides an intuitive interface and robust features using laravel and filament to streamline your hosting management tasks.

 ## Installation